Home / Heritage / Royal Greenhouses in Laeken

 The Winter Garden

-Designed by architect Alphonse Balat and built between 1874 and 1876, the Winter Garden was the first greenhouse in the imposing city of glass which would be built over thirty years on the Laeken estate.
-The dimensions of this greenhouse allowed tall palm trees, the majority of which date from the time of Leopold II.
-As soon as it was completed, this greenhouse was used for royal receptions.
+Designed by architect Alphonse Balat and built between 1874 and 1876, the Winter Garden was the first greenhouse in the imposing city of glass, which would be built on the Laeken estate over a period of thirty years.
+The greenhouse’s dimensions allowed for tall palm trees to be planted here, most of which date to the time of Leopold II.
+Once completed, the greenhouse was used for royal receptions.